There cannot be many nonagenarians who spend their time worrying about cryptocurrencies.

 And he was not short on criticism of aspects of the modern world.

-“It’s amazing what people have come to believe,” he said, when asked about the “cognitive biases” affecting the world today, with only different kinds of “idiot” to choose from on different TV channels.
+“It’s amazing what people have come to believe,” he said, when asked about the “cognitive biases” affecting the world today, with only different kinds of “idiot” to choose from on different television channels.

 Despite his strong line against cryptocurrency, he also admitted that he had no idea whether internet companies such as Google and Alibaba were overvalued and was non-committal on the impact of artificial intelligence.